 The irony of the COVID-19 pandemic is that before it arrived, much innovation work was focused on how to unite far-flung workforces across long distances.
 Virtual libraries, innovation management platforms, and videoconferencing tools went from interesting and useful tools to office necessities.

 That, in turn, has created a new challenge.
-Workplaces generally create innovation culture virtually, through internal communications and social media, and in physical spaces, with dress codes, meetings, etc. Now that remote work and hybrid work are becoming the norm, maintaining an innovative culture becomes a question.
+Workplaces generally create an innovation culture virtually, through internal communications and social media, and in physical spaces, with dress codes, meetings, etc. Now that remote work and hybrid work are becoming the norm, maintaining an innovative culture becomes a question.

 Expect Growing Pains

-What we’re seeing now, with disagreement between workers and supervisors, and pushing against remote work, is the inevitable that comes with a new and drastic change.
+What we’re seeing now, with disagreement between workers and supervisors, and pushing against remote work, is inevitable that comes with a new and drastic change.
 Even the most remote-friendly organizations have struggled with the transition to all-remote and back to hybrid.